Return of Title IV Aid Policy

 - If the aid already disbursed is greater than the earned aid, the difference must be returned to the appropriate Title IV aid program

 Total disbursed Aid - Earned Aid = Unearned Aid to be Returned

 If the aid already disbursed is less than the earned aid, a post-withdrawal disbursement will be calculated.
 If a student is eligible for a post-withdrawal disbursement, funds earned prior to withdrawal, which may include loan funds, the student may choose to decline the loan funds to avoid incurring additional debt.
-If eligible, Molloy College, will send notification of the action required to either accept or decline a portion, or all, of the late disbursement.
-Molloy College may automatically use all or a portion of the post-withdrawal disbursement (including loan funds, if the student accepts the funds) for tuition, fees and charges, as stated in the federal policy.
+If eligible, Molloy University, will send notification of the action required to either accept or decline a portion, or all, of the late disbursement.
+Molloy University may automatically use all or a portion of the post-withdrawal disbursement (including loan funds, if the student accepts the funds) for tuition, fees and charges, as stated in the federal policy.

 Determination of the Withdrawal Date

 The withdrawal date used in the return calculation of a student's federal financial aid is the actual date indicated on the official withdrawal form.
 As a school that is required to take attendance, due to our attendance policy, Return of Title IV calculation is based on the last date of attendance, as reported by the professor.